 Potassium iodide is a synthetic drug with potentially serious side effects.
 Its purpose is to saturate the thyroid with a safe form of non-radioactive iodine in order to prevent the uptake of radioactive iodine.
 Unless you’re at immediate risk of exposure to high levels of ionizing radiation, taking potassium iodide is unnecessary and potentially risky.

 Dr. Chris Urbina, Chief Medical Officer and Executive Director of the Colorado Department of Public Health and Environment, stated that “Potassium iodide may have side effects.
 Using potassium iodide when it is unnecessary could cause intestinal upset (vomiting, nausea and diarrhea), rashes, allergic reactions, soreness of teeth and gums, and inflammation of the salivary glands.”1

 Iodine Does Have a Role in the Bone Health Continuum

 Iodine (the mineral, not the synthetic drug) plays an important role in thyroid health because it is an essential component of thyroid hormones.
 That is why it is instrumental in ensuring that your thyroid gland can function properly.

 Excessive iodine intake may lead to both hyperthyroidism (an over-active thyroid) and hypothyroidism (an under-active thyroid), while a rather severe iodine deficiency can cause hypothyroidism.

-As I write in the Save Our Bones Program, hyperthyroidism has been implicated in excessive bone loss, leading to osteoporosis.2
+As I write in the Osteoporosis Reversal Program, hyperthyroidism has been implicated in excessive bone loss, leading to osteoporosis.2

 Keep in mind that thyroid hormone supplementation does not represent an increased risk of developing osteoporosis as long as normal TSH (thyroid stimulating hormone) levels are maintained.